AvayaExperiencePlatform/clid-selector-widget/README.md

 # CLID Selector Widget

 ## Description

-This custom widget gives Agents/Supervisors the functionality to:
+This custom widget provides Agents/Supervisors with the ability to:

-- Utilize the Workspaces Widget Framework methods to set the Caller ID before
-    - Starting Outbound Voice Interaction
-    - Transferring to External Number
-    - Consulting an External Number
+- Set the Caller ID before starting an outbound voice interaction, transferring to, or consulting an external number, utilizing the Workspaces Widget Framework methods.

 ---

 ## :warning: **Disclaimer**

-> :bulb: this sample application is provided **for demonstration purposes only** and are not intended for production use.
+> :bulb: This sample application is provided **for demonstration purposes only** and is not intended for production use.
 We assume no responsibility for any issues arising from its use.

 ---

 ## Technical Details

-The widget uses mainly the `AXP Admin - Voice APIs`, while also utilizing the `Workspaces Widget Framework SDK`.
+The widget primarily uses `AXP Admin - Voice APIs`, alongside the `Workspaces Widget Framework SDK`.

-Below are the APIs utilized.

 ### Workspaces Widget Framework SDK

-- ```onDataEvent("onAgentStateEvent", callback)``` - to subscribe to change in Agent's state (logged in, ready, not ready, etc..).
+- `onDataEvent("onAgentStateEvent", callback)`: Subscribe to changes in the Agent's state (logged in, ready, not ready, etc.).
-- ```getConfiguration().user``` - to get the full logged in Agent configuration.
+- `getConfiguration().user`: Retrieve the full logged-in Agent configuration.
-- ```getCapabilities()``` - to get the Agent's capabilities to know whether the agent can use VOICE channels.
+- `getCapabilities()`: Determine if the Agent can use VOICE channels.

 ### Admin APIs

-- [```Authorization```](https://developers.avayacloud.com/avaya-experience-platform/docs/how-to-authenticate-with-axp-apis#client-credentials-grant) - to acquire the access token to be used across all the API calls.
+- [Authorization](https://developers.avayacloud.com/avaya-experience-platform/docs/how-to-authenticate-with-axp-apis#client-credentials-grant): Acquire an access token for all API calls.
-- [```List Phone Numbers```](https://developers.avayacloud.com/avaya-experience-platform/reference/searchphonenumbers) - to get the available administered phone numbers
+- [List Phone Numbers](https://developers.avayacloud.com/avaya-experience-platform/reference/searchphonenumbers): Retrieve available administered phone numbers.

 ## Configuration & Installation

-The widget is composed of two components, the widget itself (`bundles.js`) file and a backend component for authorization with AXP, as well as proxying the Admin API requests.
-Both components are NOT multi-tenanted and need to be deployed an instance per tenant.
+The widget comprises two components: the widget itself (`bundles.js`) and a backend component for authorization and proxying Admin API requests.
+Both components are not multi-tenanted and require individual deployment per tenant.

-As a pre-requisite you need to acquire the AXP Client Credentials `(CLIENT_ID and CLIENT_SECRET)` to be able to use the widget.
-You will need a `client_credentials` grant type as well.
-Along with that you will need your AXP API Application Key `(AXP_API_APP_KEY)`

-You will also need to have `Node.js` installed on `v18.0+`
+Pre-requisites include acquiring AXP Client Credentials `(CLIENT_ID and CLIENT_SECRET)` and an AXP API Application Key `(AXP_API_APP_KEY)`.
+Node.js `v18.0+` is also required.

-### Running the backend component
+### Running the Backend Component

-Refer to the AXP Proxy API build & deploy guide available [```here```](https://github.com/AvayaExperiencePlatform/axp-api-proxy)
+Refer to the AXP Proxy API build & deploy guide available [here](https://github.com/AvayaExperiencePlatform/axp-api-proxy).

-### Building the widget bundle.js file for your tenant
+### Building the Widget Bundle.js File for Your Tenant
 The bundle.js file is built out of this react-app

-To build the widget `bundle.js` file, you need to
-- Navigate to `src/app/config.js`
-- Update the configuration in there to match your tenant, for example:
+- Navigate to `src/app/config.js` and update the configuration to match your tenant, for example:
 ```js
         export default {
             env: {